 - One of the best options is to make use of Samsung’s very own Kies software that we normally use to update the software of our Galaxy devices.

-- Another useful and easiest way to create a backup is using Samsung account.
+- Another useful and easiest way to create a backup is using a Samsung account.
 For that go to application> settings> User and backup> Account and check if you are signed in with your Samsung account.
-If the option is made on, it will sync the contacts, calendar and internet settings to the Samsung account.
+If the option is made on, it will sync the contacts, calendar, and internet settings to the Samsung account.

 Once you are done with the backup job, next go ahead with the factory reset process, here is how to perform it in your Galaxy S5.